 Many of the earliest Nova Scotian settlements relied heavily on the ocean and today you will find that many of our historic towns, such as Lunenburg and Shelburne as well as our capital city of Halifax, are situated on large, sheltered harbours.
 What better way to see the historic skyline than from the water?
 These calm, sheltered waters are perfect for a novice or experienced kayaker looking for a relaxing, picturesque paddle.

-Must-Paddle Nova Scotia Sea Kayaking Locations
+Must-Paddle Sea Kayaking Locations in Nova Scotia

 The rugged and diverse coastline of Nova Scotia creates exceptional kayak routes you won’t find anywhere else.
 Whether paddling through white granite passageways and around islands with white sand beaches and turquoise water, or navigating alongside sheer sea cliffs featuring waterfalls, sea caves and towering arches, Nova Scotia is sure to have the adventure for you.